hsmade/pi6atv-audio-control/README.md

 * the i2c bus to the multiplexer is reconnected

 ## TODO
- * reconnect i2c on reset doesn't work: sending both enables for port 0 and 17 at the same time clashes; seems locking is needed
+* tests for the multiplexer